Rachel Treweek: Early life and career

 Born Rachel Montgomery on 4 February 1963, she was educated at Broxbourne School, a state school in Broxbourne, Hertfordshire.
-She studied at the University of Reading graduating in 1984 with a Bachelor of Arts (BA) degree in linguistics and language pathology.
+She studied at the University of Reading, graduating in 1984 with a Bachelor of Arts (BA) degree in linguistics and language pathology.

 Treweek's first career was as a speech and language therapist.
 After six years as a paediatric speech therapist in the National Health Service, she left her job to train for ordination in the Church of England.

 Ordained ministry

-Treweek studied for ordination at Wycliffe Hall, Oxford, an Anglican theological college, and graduated with a Bachelor of Theology (BTh) degree in 1994.
-She was ordained deacon at Petertide 1994 (3 July), by David Hope, Bishop of London, at St Paul's Cathedral, and was introduced by Martin Wharton, Bishop of Kingston as a curate, the following Petertide (27 June 1995), at St George and All Saints Church, Tufnell Park, London, then becoming Associate Vicar, from 1997 to 1999.
+Treweek studied for ordained ministry at Wycliffe Hall, Oxford, an Anglican theological college, and graduated with a Bachelor of Theology (BTh) degree in 1994.
+She was made a deacon at Petertide 1994 (3 July), by David Hope, Bishop of London, at St Paul's Cathedral, and ordained a priest the following Petertide (27 June 1995), by Martin Wharton, Bishop of Kingston, at her title church.
+From 1994 to 1997, she served a curacy at St George and All Saints’ Church, Tufnell Park, London.
+She remained at St George and All Saints’ Church as the associate vicar from 1997 to 1999.
 In 1999, she was appointed Vicar of St James-the-Less, Bethnal Green, London.
 In addition to the incumbency, she was appointed the continuing ministerial education officer for the Diocese of London.

-In 2006, Treweek left parish ministry on her appointment as the Archdeacon of Northolt; this made her one of six archdeacons in the Diocese of London.
-She held the position for five years before becoming the Archdeacon of Hackney on 14 May 2011.
+In 2006, Treweek left parish ministry on her appointment as the archdeacon of Northolt, one of six archdeacons in the Diocese of London.
+She held the position for five years before becoming the archdeacon of Hackney on 14 May 2011.
 She relinquished this appointment on confirmation of her appointment as Bishop of Gloucester on 15 June 2015.

 In September 2013, Treweek was elected as one of eight "participant observers" of the House of Bishops representing the South East of England.
 Such observers were senior female priests who attended and participated in meetings of the House of Bishops until six women were sitting in the House by right as bishops.
 She attended her first meeting of the House of Bishops of the General Synod of the Church of England on 9 December 2013.